microsoft/data-factory-testing-framework/docs/environment_setup/json_pipeline_files.md

 [Source control - Azure Data Factory | Microsoft Learn](https://learn.microsoft.com/azure/data-factory/source-control)

 ### Manual steps for testing purposes
-If you want just download one JSON file for a small test purpose and check how the framework here are some ideas on how to do it:
+If you want just download one JSON file for a small test purpose and check how the framework works, here are some ideas on how to do it:

 #### ADF